What Blood Triglyceride Levels Actually Indicate For Our Health

 We’ve examined the issue of cholesterol in relation to heart disease before:

 Cholesterol is one of those words that people dread discussing as they grow older.
 Beyond the obvious implications of heart attacks or strokes, the whole issue behind that C word starts at the doctor’s office.
-All it needs is ONE blood test to show an elevated low density lipoprotein (LDL) concentration in the blood to set things off in motion.

 And of course, there are other parameters such as triglycerides to discuss.